department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/montgomery-selected-reserve.md

 You'll need to apply.
 [Apply for benefits](/education/apply-for-education-benefits/).

 ### Get more information
-- [Ask questions on GI Bill customer service page](http://gibill.custhelp.com/).
+- [Ask questions on the GI Bill customer service page](http://gibill.custhelp.com/).
 You can also search frequently asked questions.
 - Call <span class="tel">888-442-4551</span> (888-GI-BILL-1) from 8:00 a.m. to 7:00 p.m.
 (ET) Monday through Friday.
 - For TDD/TYY, use <span class="tel">800-829-4833</span>.